maratai/craftery/games/gamebooks_and_solo_games.md

 # Sölitary Defilement
 Max Moon Games: This is an add-on compatible with the TTRPG *Mörk Borg*.

+- *Aqua Mortis*.
+Third-party solitaire adventure with a sewer-based dungeon crawl by 1d10+5.
 - *Rottener Blacker Sludge: A One-Shot Playthrough with Sölitary Defilement*.
 - *Shadow King*.
 Third-party solitaire adventure by 1d10+5.
 - *Sölitary Depths*.
 Third-party supplement by Chaoclypse.
+- *Tragic Castle Obsession*.
+Third-party vampire-themed adventure by 1d10+5.

 # Solo Journaling Games: General
 - *Alone on a Journey: A Collection of Solo Adventuring Games* by Takuma Okada.